lynchmaniac/poilight/README.md

 		PoiLight.generateExcel(outputPathExcelFile, table);
 ```
 ## Structure of the data
 The data is a Table object.
 It is the table you want to achieve.
-If you want to add a headers, you can precise them with the addHeader method.
-It take a ExcelCell.
+If you want to add a header, you can specify them with the addHeader method.
+It takes a ExcelCell.
 ExcelCell is a structure in which you can precise the value and the of the cell.
 We will see this in a later chapter.
-You can pass data to the table object with the method addData which take a ExcelRow as parameter.
-ExcelRow is just a list of ExcelCell.
+You can pass data to the table object with the method addData which takes a ExcelRow as parameter.
+ExcelRow is just a list of ExcelCell objects.
-This an example of a basic table
+Below is an example of a basic table :
 ```java
 		Table table = new Table();
 		table.addHeader(new ExcelCell("ID"));